Appdynamics/coherence-monitoring-extension/README.md

 http://docs.oracle.com/middleware/1212/coherence/COHMG/jmx.htm#BABJCEFH

 To know more about JMX, please follow the below link

  http://docs.oracle.com/javase/6/docs/technotes/guides/management/agent.html

+## Troubleshooting steps ##
+Before configuring the extension, please make sure to run the below steps to check if the set up is correct.

+1. Telnet into your coherence server from the box where the extension is deployed. telnet <hostname> <port>

+       <port> - It is the jmxremote.port specified.
+        <hostname> - IP address

+    If telnet works, it confirm the access to the coherence server.

+2. Start jconsole.
+Jconsole comes as a utitlity with installed jdk.
+After giving the correct host and port , check if Coherence mbean shows up.

 ## Metrics Provided ##